Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

-Migrate your IMAP mailboxes to Office 365 gives you an overview of the migration process.
-Read it first and when you're familiar with the contents of that article, return to this topic to learn how to migrate mailboxes from G Suite (formerly known as Google Apps) Gmail to Office 365.
-You must be a global admin in Office 365 to complete IMAP migration steps.
+Migrate your IMAP mailboxes to Microsoft 365 or Office 365 gives you an overview of the migration process.
+Read it first and when you're familiar with the contents of that article, return to this topic to learn how to migrate mailboxes from Google Workspace Gmail to Microsoft 365 or Office 365.
+You must be a global admin in Microsoft 365 or Office 365 to complete IMAP migration steps.

 Looking for Windows PowerShell commands?
-See User PowerShell to perform an IMAP migration to Office 365.
+See User PowerShell to perform an IMAP migration to Microsoft 365 or Office 365.

 Want to migrate other types of IMAP mailboxes?
-See Migrate other types of IMAP mailboxes to Office 365 .
+See Migrate other types of IMAP mailboxes to Microsoft 365 or Office 365.

-Migration from G Suite mailboxes using the Office 365 admin center
+Migration from Google Workspace mailboxes using the Microsoft 365 admin center

-You can use the setup wizard in the Office 365 admin center for an IMAP migration.
-See IMAP migration in the Office 365 admin center for instructions.
+You can use the setup wizard in the Microsoft 365 admin center for an IMAP migration.
+See IMAP migration in the Microsoft 365 admin center for instructions.

-IMPORTANT: IMAP migration will only migrate emails, not calendar and contact information.
-Users can import their own email, contacts, and other mailbox information to Office 365.
-See Migrate email and contacts to Office 365 to learn how.
+IMAP migration will only migrate emails, not calendar, and contact information.
+Users can import their own email, contacts, and other mailbox information to Microsoft 365 or Office 365.
+See Migrate email and contacts to Microsoft 365 to learn how.

-Before Office 365 can connect to Gmail or G Suites, all the account owners need to create an app password to access their account.
+Before Microsoft 365 or Office 365 can connect to Gmail or Google Workspace, all account owners must create an app password to access their account.
 This is because Google considers Outlook to be a less secure app and will not allow a connection to it with a password alone.
-For instructions, see Prepare your G Suite account for connecting to Outlook and Office 365.
-You'll also need to make sure your G Suite users can turn on 2-step verification.
+For instructions, see Prepare your Google Workspace account for connecting to Outlook and Microsoft 365 or Office 365.
+You'll also need to make sure your Google Workspace users can turn on 2-step verification.

 Gmail Migration tasks